esm7/obsidian-map-view/README.md

 2. Add a front matter geolocation by using the Obsidian command 'Add geolocation (front matter) to current note'.
 This opens the same dialog as "new geolocation note" which allows you to search for a location name or paste a [URL parsing rules](#url-parsing-rules).

-3. If you have a location in some other mapping service that you wish to log, e.g. from Google Maps, you can copy the URL from that service, right-click in your note and select "Paste as Geolocation".
+3. If you have a location in some other mapping service that you wish to log, e.g. from Google Maps, you can copy the URL or "lat,lng" geolocation from that service, right-click in your note and select "Paste as Geolocation".
 The supported services are configurable, see [below](#url-parsing-rules) for more details.

 ### From the Map